Fort Hunt Tree Observatory Project – Urban Tree Research

 © 2026 Fort Hunt Tree Observatory — Alexandria, Virginia

-Urban tree structural observations documenting cavity formation, pruning response, decay progression, and woundwood development in mature urban trees.
+Urban tree structural research and observations documenting decay formation, pruning response, and structural defects in mature trees in Fort Hunt, Alexandria Virginia.

 Field observations documented by Sean Harman, ISA Certified Arborist (MA-6197A).
 Founder of Sean Harman’s Tree Care, LLC.